Towards End-to-End Open Conversational Machine Reading: Analysis

 \subsection{Generalizability on Different Backbone Models}

-Replacing the T5-large backbone with BART-base, and repeating the same experiments as the previous section (see the same experimental settings but with BART-base as backbone models in Table \ref{table:source_of_improvement_dm} and Table \ref{table:source_of_improvement_qg}), leads to same general conclusions.
+Replacing the T5-large backbone with BART-base, and repeating the same experiments (see the same settings but with BART-base as backbone models in Table \ref{table:source_of_improvement_dm} and Table \ref{table:source_of_improvement_qg}), leads to same general conclusions.
 This shows the effectiveness of \textsc{UniCMR}'s unified format can well generalize to different end-to-end architectures.